 The blueprint for the IceHogs Charitable Foundation was laid out by former IceHogs Team President Ryan Washatka and owners Dr. Kris Tumilowicz and Craig Drektrah.
 The Northern Illinois Community Foundation helps manage the IceHogs Charitable Foundation.

 Since the IceHogs inception in 1999, the team has prided itself in giving back to the community.
-In 14 seasons, the IceHogs have contributed over $925,000 to the Rock River Valley.
+In 17 seasons, the IceHogs have contributed over $1-million to the Rock River Valley.

 The largest fundraiser held by the IceHogs is an annual Jersey Auction held out on the ice following a game.
-The jersey auction alone has raised just over $685,000 in 14 auctions.
+The jersey auction alone has raised nearly $900,000 over the course of 17 auctions.

 Themes for the auction have ranged from Elvis (2001) to Hammysauraus Rex (2007) and a tribute to the Burpee Museums Jane the Dinosaur to a jersey designed by Rockford native and Cheap Trick guitarist Rick Nielsen (2003).

 Beneficiaries in the past have included The Autism Program, Special Olympics, March of Dimes, Muscular Dystrophy Association, Boys and Girls Clubs of Rockford, Big Brothers and Big Sisters, Boy Scouts and Girls Scouts of America, Northern Illinois Hospice, Jr. IceHogs hockey program and many others.

 Overall in 2015-16, the IceHogs and their generous fans brought in over $220,000 through various of fundraisers including Jersey Auctions, Bowl-A-Thon and school fundraisers.
 The donation total was the highest in the team's history.